JAForbes/blog/public/posts/why-cohost-is-good.md

 ## Cohost?
 What is that?

-Cohost is a comparitively tiny social media website that is owned and operated by its development team.
+Cohost is a comparatively tiny social media website that is owned and operated by its development team.
 It also deliberately avoids metrics and gamification.
 Cohost doesn't care if you keep scrolling.
 Actually they do care, they want you to *stop* scrolling.

-The fact Cohost is operated as a co-op directly informs the product design, and that gives me a lot of confidence in its long term sustainability despite its relatively smaller size.
+I feel that the fact Cohost is operated as a co-op directly informs the product design, and that gives me a lot of confidence in its long term sustainability provided it can get overcome its current short term financial challenges.

-Although by avoiding investors and non-worker equity, Cohost has a significant financial challenge to overcome before it can reach that long term target.
+By avoiding investors and non-worker equity Cohost has a significant financial challenge to overcome before it can reach long term sustainability.

+Conversely I don't have a lot of faith in the long term sustainability of other social networks that only focus on the technical challenges of decentralization.
+Centralization was never the problem.
+Centralization can be incredibly efficient and simple.
+The problem was always a conflict of interests between the users, the workers and the owners.
+By collapsing owners and workers into a single category it is possible to still have conflict but workers have an interest in long term sustainability in a way that owners simply don't.
+Investors see products as interchangable and fungible assets, whereas workers naturally are more invested in the stability of their own income stream.

+In this post I am going to explore some of my thoughts on Cohost as product, the interesting features it has, and how those features relate to its business model and ultimate market fit.

+Another goal of this post is to potentially intrigue users to give it a go who otherwise wouldn't.
+I think Cohost is a great place for different groups to make their own little non-predatory corner of the internet.
+It may also be a great place to run small online businesses in the future.

 ## Financial Viability